johnfmorton/generator-buildabanner/generators/app/templates/dev/_README_nongoogle.md

-# Google Ad Build A Banner Instructions
+# Non-Google Build A Banner Instructions

-You've installed the Google Ad banner version of *Build A Banner*.
+You've installed the Non-Google banner version of *Build A Banner*.

-This is a standard banner for use in Ad Word and DCM.
-If you use *Google Web Designer*, the term used there is "Google Ad" as the ad type.
+This is a generic standard banner, but if you use *Google Web Designer*, the term used there is "Non-Google" as the ad type.
 For clarity, BAB uses the same terminology.
 Media companies may also use this terminology.

-The *ONLY* difference between this and the "Non-Google Ad" ad type is the click through functionality.
-You can swap the click thru script and remove the "clickTag" variable definition near the top of your index.html file if you need to make a Non-Google version of this banner.
-Run BAB again and make a "Non-Google Ad" in a new directory then check the index.html file for a reference.
+The *ONLY* difference between this and the "Google Ad" ad type is the click through functionality.
+You can swap the click thru script and define a "clickTag" variable near the top of your index.html file if you need to make a DCM version of this banner.
+Run BAB again and make a "Google Ad" in a new directory then check the index.html file for a reference.

 ## Getting started